Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Abstract

 \section{Abstract}

 We present, \textit{{\dsname}}, the largest publicly available Named Entity Recognition (NER) dataset for the 11 major Indian languages from two language families.
-In each language, it contains more than 400k sentences annotated with a total of at least 100k entities from three standard entity categories (Person, Location and Organization) for 9 out of the 11 languages.
-The training dataset has been automatically created from the Samanantar parallel corpus by projecting automatically tagged entities from an English sentence to the corresponding Indian language sentence.
-We also create manually annotated testsets for 8 languages containing approximately 1000 sentences per language.
-We demonstrate the utility of the obtained dataset on existing testsets and the {\dsname}-test data for $8$ Indic languages.
-We also release \textit{{\modelname}}, a multilingual mBERT model fine-tuned on the {\dsname} training set. {\modelname} achieves the best F1 on the {\dsname}-test set compared to an mBERT model fine-tuned on existing datasets. {\modelname} achieves an F1 score of more than $80$ for $7$ out of $11$ Indic languages.
-The dataset and models are available under open-source licenses at \url{https://ai4bharat.iitm.ac.in/naamapadam}.
+The dataset contains more than 400k sentences annotated with a total of at least 100k entities from three standard entity categories (Person, Location, and, Organization) for 9 out of the 11 languages.
+The training dataset has been automatically created from the Samanantar parallel corpus by projecting automatically tagged entities from an English sentence to the corresponding Indian language translation.
+We also create manually annotated testsets for 9 languages.
+We demonstrate the utility of the obtained dataset on the {\dsname}-test dataset.
+We also release \textit{{\modelname}}, a multilingual IndicBERT model fine-tuned on {\dsname} training set. {\modelname} achieves an F1 score of more than $80$ for $7$ out of $9$ test languages.
+The dataset and models are available under open-source licences at \url{https://ai4bharat.iitm.ac.in/naamapadam}.